izelnakri/mber/README.md

 }
 ```

 If you want to exclude EmberData from your application.
-Add excludeJQuery to your config/environment.js:
+Add excludeEmberData to your config/environment.js:

 ```js
 'use strict';